 Finland as part of NATO’s common deterrence and defence

-• Participation in NATO operations based on Finland’s own decision
+- Participation in NATO operations is based on Finland’s sovereign national decision-making

-• NATO’s presence in Finland: Multi-Corps Land Component Command (MCLCC) and the command-and-control elements of the FLF Rapid Response Force
+- NATO’s presence in Finland: Army Command and the command-and-control elements of the FLF Rapid Response Force

 Finnish coastal jaegers from the Uusimaa Brigade disembark the Swedish Navy’s CB-90 assault craft near Tovik in Norway before the Nordic Response 24 exercise.
 Image source: NATO image bank.